PAHdb/pyPAHdb/docs/source/design.rst

 Design
 ============

-Pypahdb analyzes spectroscopic observations (including spectral maps) and characterizes the PAH emission in terms of PAH ionization and size fractions using a database-fitting approach.
+PyPAHdb analyzes spectroscopic observations (including spectral maps) and characterizes the PAH emission in terms of PAH ionization and size fractions using a database-fitting approach.

-The pypahdb package is imported with the following statement:
+The pyPAHdb package is imported with the following statement:

 .. code-block:: python